 Remove NVIDIA Drivers Installed via Runfile

-If you installed NVIDIA drivers using a .run file downloaded from NVIDIA’s website, the standard APT removal process will not work.
-Instead, use the uninstaller that came with the runfile installation:
+If you installed NVIDIA drivers using a .run file downloaded from NVIDIA, the standard APT removal process will not work.
+Instead, use the runfile’s built-in uninstaller:

-This script removes the driver components and kernel modules that the runfile installer created.
-However, if the uninstaller script does not exist, the runfile installation may have been incomplete or already removed.
+This command removes the driver components and kernel modules the runfile installer created.
+If nvidia-installer is missing, the runfile installation may have been incomplete or already removed.

 Remove CUDA Toolkit Installed via Runfile